EOEPCA/eoepca/README.md

 ### Installation

+*Local environment*

-- Local environment - It creates a testing environment in a Minikube cluster deployed on the local machine
+It creates a testing environment in a Minikube cluster deployed on the local machine
 1. `cd terraform/test`
-2. `terraform init`
+2. Define needed environment variables:
+- `export DOCKER_EMAIL=[Email of te account with access to the Dockerhub EOEPCA repository`
+- `export DOCKER_USERNAME=[User name of te account with access to the Dockerhub EOEPCA repository`
+- `export DOCKER_PASSWORD=[Password of te account with access to the Dockerhub EOEPCA repository`
-3. `terraform apply --auto-approve`
+3. `./deployEOEPCA.sh`

+This will create a system accesible from local node at https://test.eoepca.org

+*Staging environment*

-- Staging environment - It creates a testing environment on an Openstack environment provided by a Network-of-Resources provider (e.g. a DIAS platform)
+It creates a testing environment on an Openstack environment provided by a Network-of-Resources provider (e.g. a DIAS platform)
 1. [Register yourself into openstack provider and obtain cloud.key for access]
 2. [Obtain detailed credential for accessing the environment and modify terraform/staging/openrc.sh with this information]
 3. `cd terraform/staging`
 4. `source openrc.sh` [You may be asked for the password if not already set]
 5. `./setupOpenstack.sh --apply` [or --destroy to remove]
 6. `./setupKubernetes.sh`
+- You would be asked of VAULT_PASSWORD environment variable.
+Ask your EOEPCA admin if you don't have it.

-Once yo uhave the underlying openstack/kubernetes environment, you can proceed to deploy the EOEPCA system itself.
+Once you have the underlying openstack/kubernetes environment, you can proceed to deploy the EOEPCA system itself.
 Use this call:

 7. `./deployEOEPCA.sh`

+This will deploy an EOEPCA system reachable over the internet at https://staging.eoepca.org

 ### Testing